kjm25/lab-notebook-463/reflection.md

 ## Flexbox

+The flexbox exercises were helpful to get practice with flexbox while seeing how the css changes affected the page in real time.
+I thought that most of the exercises were helpful, and the ones that required changing flow direction taught me something I did not understand well from class.
+I was mostly able to complete the exercises without the solutions.
+However, I did need to look for pixel heights on container 5 and for flow help on container 4.
+One thing I wish was explained better was the difference, if any, between using flex-flow and both flex-direction and flex-wrap.

+## CSS-Grid

+The CSS grid exercises were helpful to visually see how changes in the grid and the grid elements changed their layout.
+I thought that the grids 3 and 4 were especially helpful as I got experience changing the span of elements inside the grid.
+I was largely able to do the exercises on my own, but I did refer to the solutions for spacing and some exact divisions of fractional units as it was hard to tell from the screenshots.
+One additional concept that I think could have been covered is how reorder items in the grid like was done in the flexbox exercises.

+## Bootstrap

+The Bootstrap exercises were helpful in showing how to use this framework to easily do more complicated tasks like responsive formatting and pop ups.
+I thought that exercise 3 where we had to make a dynamic grid based on screen size was especially helpful as it was a new way to solve what seems like a very common problem.
+While the code examples in the slide gave a good starting point for most of the exercises, I struggled to fully complete these exercises without the solutions as it felt like there were simply Bootstrap classes used for formatting that I was not able to quickly find.
+One thing I wish had been explained better is why the Bootstrap grid is divided into 12 and the effects of not using a sum of 12 units.

 ## Questions From Canvas (For Reference Only)

 Once you complete the lab exercises in one section (e.g. 01-HTML), you will